Dhund (TV series)

-Dhund is a 2017-18 Pakistani television mystery drama series that aired on TV One.
+Dhund (دھند) is a 2017-18 Pakistani television mystery drama series that aired on TV One.
 It was written by Syed Mohammad Ahmed and directed by Farrukh Faiz.
 Each episode of the series featured a new cast, except Maria Wasti, Hassan Ahmed, Fahad Rehmani and Syed Mohammad Ahmed who appeared in all episodes.

 Plot overview

 The series revolves around a brave woman who can encounter dead people and helps spirits to find them peace.